MayorGnarwhal/Collect/README.md

 ## `slice()`
 Returns the slice of the collection from [`startIndex`, `endIndex`].
-The collection's underlying table must be an array
+The collection's underlying table must be an array.
 ### Parameters
 |     |     |     |
 | :-- | :-- | :-- |